sahilverse/NepDai/README.md

 ### Interactive Mode (REPL)

 Start the interactive mode:
 \`\`\`bash
 pnpm nepdai repl
 \`\`\`

-In REPL mode, you can type NepDai code directly and see the results immediately.
+> **Note:** In REPL mode, you can type NepDai code directly and see results immediately.
 The "Namaste Dai" greeting is not required in REPL mode.

 ### Debug Mode

 To see tokens and AST:
 \`\`\`bash
 pnpm nepdai run path/to/your/program.nepdai -d
 \`\`\`

-## Language Syntax
+## 📝 Language Syntax

 ### Basic Structure